 “We went from this place of the Sisters asking us for a letter of intent, to entering an agreement with this Wampum belt.
 Now we’re making this promise together, not really by writing it down but by promising each other this is how we will do it.”

-More than 100 people gathered in the basement of the Sisters of Providence of St. Vincent de Paul Motherhouse early Easter Monday afternoon.
-The Sisters decided to pass the seeds on to two groups – the Kingston Area Seed System Initiative – a group of farmers, gardeners, and community members promoting sustainable and healthy food practices – and Ratinenhayén:thos.
+More than 100 people gathered in the basement of the Sisters of Providence of St. Vincent de Paul Motherhouse on this Easter Monday afternoon.
+The Sisters decided to pass the seeds on to two groups - the Kingston Area Seed System Initiative - a group of farmers, gardeners, and community members promoting sustainable and healthy food practices - and Ratinenhayén:thos.
 The Sisters also agreed to pay Cate’s salary for two years to help both groups succeed with the transition.
 The Passing of the Seeds Wampum belt depicting all of this was front and centre for all to see.
 Speeches in English and Mohawk were followed by music and traditional drumming, and the Sisters passed symbolic envelopes of seeds to their new caretakers.
 The mood overall was celebratory, and the event ended with a lunch of locally sourced food including traditional Mohawk dishes.

 “The rematriation is a beautiful act of reconciliation for us as Indigenous people.
 I feel strongly it’s not like other forms of reconciliations we’ve heard about.
 It’s different.
 For me this feels truer because they’re not just saying here are the seeds that were once taken, now we’re giving them back, but they also want to help make the transition successful.”